hallard/WeMos-Matrix-Shield/README.md

 # Basic ESP8266 WeMos Matrix Shield for Digital Morphing Clock

+**This project has been deprecated** please check new version with ESP32 and DMA version [here](https://github.com/hallard/WeMos-Matrix-Shield-DMA)

 This shield is used to get simplify ESP8266 connectivity with a [WeMos][22] ESP8266 and nice matric RGB led.
 This idea came from excellent project called [Morphing Digital Clock][3] done by [HariFun][1] Instructable

 See it in action, nice isn't it?